Sup2point0/Assort/~writing/origins.md

 <h3 name="Animation"> ASIDE – Animation </h3>

 ### Conformity
 Being into .io games, especially diep.io, I would watch other people play on YouTube.
-There was no one I enjoyed more than *iXPLODE* [^iX], who I remained a dedicated viewer of for years.
+There was no one I enjoyed more than [*iXPLODE*](https://youtube.com/@iXPLODE), who I remained a dedicated viewer of for years.
 He [^gender] did end up, unfortunately, being corrupted by [*Fortnite*](...)’s surge in popularity, and stopped making .io games content; however, his old videos can still be found on his channel. [^]

 In the .io games community there existed ‘clans’, generally named after popular .io games YouTubers (`TheLegendMasterOv` was especially prominent. [^stats]).
 It is unclear whether these were intentionally created by those YouTubers themselves, or unofficially started by loyal fans.
 Note that these had no intrinsic functionality in-game, but had other emergent effects, such as friendship, rivalry, teaming, and ultimately, promotion for the YouTuber.
 Players, if they so chose to do so, would denote the clan they belonged to with a ‘tag’ before their name, resulting in `[clan] username`.

 The *iXPLODE* fanbase also had a slightly different tradition. *iXPLODE* would name himself `iX` while playing [^], and his fans followed suit.
-(It is also possible fans started naming themselves `iX` as an abbreviation of `iXPLODE`, and *iXPLODE* picked up on this; it is unclear which happened first) This had the effect of allowing any player named `iX` to become essentially anonymous, which *iXPLODE* started doing to avoid the hassle of unwanted arguments (in .io games where chat was available) and targeting (i.e. purposefully chasing after recognised players). [^]
+(It is also possible fans started naming themselves `iX` as an abbreviation of `iXPLODE`, and *iXPLODE* picked up on this; it is unclear which happened first) This had the effect of allowing any player named `iX` to become essentially anonymous, which *iXPLODE* started doing to avoid the hassle of unwanted arguments (in .io games where chat was available) and targeting (i.e. purposefully chasing after recognised players) [^].

 Despite at first having scoffed at .io games players who added clan tags for their pretentiousness, eventually I decided I wanted to show my attachment to *iXPLODE* too.
 Nevertheless, I did not want to erase my identity entirely, so I used `iX` as a prefix – hence my .io games username unlocked its final evolution: `[iX] Sup#2.0`.
 Looking upon this form of the username always brings a pang of nostalgia to my heart.

-`iX` is a wonderfully simple abbreviation of `iXPLODE`, but impressively manages to retain personality and elegance (as per what was previously discussed in [Username Structure and Styles](#Usernames)).
+`iX` is a wonderfully simple abbreviation of `iXPLODE`, but impressively manages to retain personality and elegance (as per what was previously discussed in [Structure and Style in Usernames](#Usernames)).
 I have always found `[iX]` to be a rather non-disruptive tag, and enjoy how the `i` slots comfortably into the `X` with the square brackets wrapping firmly around – of course, I am biased, but these still stand.
 Above all, its shortness and simplicity lends itself extremely well to being a tag, unlike others such as `[MasterOv]` and `[...]`, which often end up dominating the usernames they affix. `[iX]` complements `Sup#2.0` nicely, adding even more flavour with the brackets, capitalisation and unique characters.

 ### Modernity
 Inevitably, I fell out of .io games, and with it, dropped the `[iX]` tag.
 This takes us to the present, where `Sup#2.0` is firmly here to stay.
 Although, with the increase in the number of sites I have created accounts on, many of which have different username allowances, `Sup#2.0` is actually rarely seen as my username – rather, `Sup2point0` has become far more ubiquitous.
 We will expand further upon this in [A Look at Derivatives](#Derivatives).